govflow/govflow/docs/cx-surveys.md

 ## CX Surveys

-Often, a jurisidction will send a survey after the lifecycle of a service request has completed, known as an "Exit Survey" or a "Customer Experience (CX) Survey".
+Often, a jurisdiction will send a survey after the lifecycle of a service request has completed, known as an "Exit Survey" or a "Customer Experience (CX) Survey".

 GovFlow provides basic integration for CX Surveys with the following implementation: